-Also, the access kids have to each other now is unparalleled, and communication and sharing is happening at lightning speed.
-How do we monitor keep up with all of the variables that contribute to our children’s mindset and well-being (or lack thereof?)
+Also, the access kids have to each other now is unparalleled, and communication and sharing are happening at lightning speed.
+How do we monitor to keep up with all of the variables that contribute to our children’s mindset and well-being (or lack thereof?)

-Open lines of communication between kids and their adult influencers is critical to maintaining a sense of security for both; these relationships need to be a safe space.
-That doesn’t mean there is no place for discipline, restrictions and consequences—in fact, all of these things, when judiciously administered ADD to a sense of safety for young people.
+Open lines of communication between kids and their adult influencers are critical to maintaining a sense of security for both; these relationships need to be a safe space.
+That doesn’t mean there is no place for discipline, restrictions, and consequences—in fact, all of these things, when judiciously administered ADD to a sense of safety for young people.

 Rules, boundaries and structure can be very comforting in an otherwise extremely confusing time of life.

 However, the key to creating a healthy environment where anyone who is seeking mentoring or counsel can feel comfortable in sharing thoughts and experiences that are disorienting and undermining to a stable sense of self is VALIDATION.
 Often all we need to hear are the words “You are okay.”